Perth Stadium: Entertainment

 Perth Stadium is also capable of hosting major concerts and other entertainment events.
 Both Ed Sheeran and Taylor Swift performed at the venue in 2018.
 Nitro Circus performed at the stadium on 22 April 2018.
-Eminem performed at the Stadium on 27 February 2019.
+Eminem performed at the stadium on 27 February 2019.
 U2 performed at the Stadium on 27 November 2019 as part of their 2019 Joshua Tree tour.
 Queen + Adam Lambert performed at the Stadium on 23 February 2020 as part of their Rhapsody Tour.
 On 18 November 2022, Guns N' Roses performed at the stadium as part of their 2022 tour.
 On 12 February 2023, the Red Hot Chili Peppers and Post Malone performed at the stadium as part of the former act's Global Stadium Tour.
-Ed Sheeran performed again at the stadium on 12 March 2023 as part of his +–=÷x Tour.
-On 1 and 2 March 2024, Pink will perform at the stadium as part of her Summer Carnival tour.
+In the current biggest ticketed single-event at the stadium, Ed Sheeran performed again on 12 March 2023 as part of his +–=÷x Tour.
+The YouTube channel How Ridiculous uploaded a video on 8 March 2023 that had been filmed at the stadium.
+On 18 and 19 November 2023, as part of their Music of the Spheres World Tour, Coldplay performed their only 2023 Australian shows at the stadium; it was the band's first shows in Perth since their Viva la Vida Tour in February 2009.
+On 1 and 2 March 2024, Pink performed at the stadium as part of her Summer Carnival tour.

+Professional wrestling

+On 21 September 2023, WWE announced that the 2024 Elimination Chamber would be held at Perth Stadium on 24 February 2024.
+52,590 spectators attended the event, which was the first WWE event held in Australia since 2018, and the only WWE event to be held in the Asia–Pacific region in 2024.